Livia’s Garden Fresco

 Nerium oleander ‘Tito Poggi’ and Vitis vinifer ‘Seyval Blanc’ bring a touch of ancient Rome to Camberwell.

-The beautiful, waxy flowers of Lilium candidum (Madonna Lily) which has been cultivated for millenia and fills the garden with what is in my opinion the finest scent of all lilies in early summer.
+The beautiful, waxy flowers of Lilium candidum (Madonna Lily) which has been cultivated for millennia and fills the garden with what is in my opinion the finest scent of all lilies in early summer.
 They thrive in a sunny spot on the gravelly soil in my garden.

-A young pomegrante bush produces lovely orange, tissue paper-like flowers followed by young fruits, though the fruits drop off while still young.
+A young pomegranate bush produces lovely orange, tissue paper-like flowers followed by young fruits, though the fruits drop off while still young.
 I am hoping this is because the plant is still young, and I will get pomegranates once it is a bit more mature.